 Pachuca: Paul Thiessen, helped by Timothy Stevenson, had an enriching week of Bible Readings on truths relating to assembly testimony.

-Purisima: David Alves, Sr. visited here for two meetings in mid-April.
-There were about 55 people out to hear the gospel.
+Purisima: In mid-April, there were about 55 people out to hear the gospel.
 Much prayer has gone up to God regarding a full-time worker in this area.
 There are 10 baptized believers here.
 The brethren from Zamora make the two-hour trip every Saturday to help this new work where there are 10 baptized believers.
 About an hour away, in the large city of Leon, there are believers who are longing to see a work of God done in their city as well.

 Santiago: James Dyck has really appreciated the help of several brethren from Canada in the construction of the hall.
 Please pray for the work in the state of Nayarit.

-San Juan: The new hall here was filled for a ministry meeting by David Alves, Sr., who also visited the outreach gospel effort in San Pancho, an hour away.
+San Juan: The new hall here was filled for a ministry meeting.

 Tepic: The assembly rejoiced over a visit from Marcus and Allison Cain.
 Sid and Irene Emberly (Portage la Prairie) are also helping in the area.